The Holidays Aren't Over till the Befana arrives on the 6th

-You will find the Befana descending upon many town squares, with her old hat, broom and and long pointy nose.
-She will be bringing stockings, candy and small goodies to all those who have behaved in 2017...are you ready?
+You will find the Befana descending upon many town squares, with her old hat, broom, and long pointy nose.
+She will be bringing stockings, candy and small goodies to all those who have behaved in 2018...are you ready?

 Throughout Tuscany and Italy, this day is considered a national holiday and government offices, business and many shops are closed.
 Public transport will be using holiday hours (known as festivi on the schedules).

 Not everyone is closed, and you will find many museums, monuments and churches open for a visit.
 Please note that restaurants may be busy, so you may want to make reservations where possible with our partner: TheFork.